Do you find it difficult to manage your health when you’re away from home? Follow these tips to help your trip go smoothly.

 7. Worry about travelling with a disability

 Anxiety about travelling can be tough to manage.
 The best way to stay as calm as possible is to get organised.
 If you know everything is taken care of, there’s less to feel anxious about.
 It’s a good idea to pack some tools to help keep your anxiety at bay whilst you’re away.
-Guided medication videos can be really helpful, and are easily accessed via your phone or tablet.
+Guided meditation videos can be really helpful, and are easily accessed via your phone or tablet.

 8. Healthcare abroad